wp-plugins/ad-inserter/readme.txt

 *   Search Pages
 *   Archive pages

 You can also disable ads in certain posts.
-For example, to disable ad block 1 in post put the following HTML code within post code:
+For example, to disable ad block 1 with name Test Block in post put the following HTML code within post or page code:

-`<!-- Ad Inserter Ad 1 Disabled -->`
+`<!-- disable adinserter 1 -->`
+or
+`<!-- disable adinserter Test Block -->`

 Ad Inserter is perfect for displaying AdSense or Amazon ads.
-It can also be used to display various versions of <a href="https://www.google.com/adsense/support/bin/answer.py?answer=32614">AdSense ads using channels</a> to test which format or color combination performs best.
+It can also be used to display various versions of <a href="https://support.google.com/adsense/answer/65083?ctx=as2&rd=2&ref_topic=23389">AdSense ads using channels</a> to test which format or color combination performs best.

 == Installation ==